CIF and UCLan Visit SafeNet UK

-Construction Impact Framework (CIF) are delighted to be able to fund a specialist domestic violence support worker at Safenet.
-Our support was made possible by the University of Central Lancashire (UCLAN) who procured a number of schemes through the framework as part of their 2018 summer work schedule.
+Construction Impact Framework (CIF) along with UCLan were able to meet the specialist domestic violence support team at SafeNet UK.
+The University of Central Lancashire (UCLAN) who have procured a number of schemes through the framework as part of their 2018 summer work schedule will be involved in the reinvestment of funds built up through procuring responsibly through CIF.

 Safenet began in 1974 as a small support group for women who asked for support with violent and abusive husbands.
 At the time there were no statutory services for women and children suffering violence at home and little to no legal protection.
 The support group grew rapidly and registered as a charity; managing to secure a large four bedroom Victorian terrace on Church Street in Burnley opening Burnley’s first refuge.
 Since then Safenet has grown steadily and moved to a much larger purpose build facility which opened in 1998 and has been fully utilised since.